PUT-Motorsport/.github/profile/README.md

 We are Formula Student racing team based at Poznan University of Technology.

 The team was founded in 2014.
-Since the beginning of our activity, we have constructed seven racing cars — five combustion and two electric ones — that have achieved numerous successes in international competitions.
+Since the beginning of our activity, we have constructed seven racing cars — five combustion and two electric ones — that have earned numerous achievements in international competitions.

-Currently, we are working on our third electric vehicle: PM08.
+Currently, we are working on two electric vehicles: PM08, being our first driverless design and PM09, featuring four-wheel powertrain.

 Follow us on:
 - [Instagram](https://www.instagram.com/putmotorsport)